Telenav/open-source-spec/osrm/doc/osrm_facade_simple_case.md

 ## Why need facade
 OSRM routing engine has two kind of requirements:
-- Use different routing algorithm to calculate route, like CH, CRP
+- Support different routing algorithm to calculate route, like CH, CRP
-- Support different strategy to load data, such as load all data into memory, used mmap to load, use shared memory to load
+- Support different strategy to load data, such as load all data into memory, use mmap to load, use shared memory to load

-Facade is the layer provides interfaces to support different algorithm(routing, table, map matching) achieve their goal.
+Facade is the layer provides data access interfaces to support different algorithm(routing, table, map matching) achieve their goal.

 ## A simple case based on inheritance